-If there was no membership roll, how would the disciples know who to choose to serve the members of the church [Acts 6:1-6]?
+If there was no membership roll, how would the disciples know who to choose to serve the members of the church [ACTS 6:1-6]?
 Clearly, there was a pool of people that met the criteria proposed for those who would serve in this capacity.
-As far as that goes, how would the congregation know which widows to include in the daily distributions, if there were not a record of those widows affiliated with the congregation [Acts 6:1]?
+Again, how would the congregation know which widows to include in the daily distributions if there was not a record of widows affiliated with the congregation [ACTS 6:1]?
 There simply was not, nor is there now, sufficient resources for a church to provide for all the needy in a given community!

 Paul writes of enrolling widows.
 This enrolment served a dual purpose of providing guidelines for distributing assistance and to permit appointment to an official order of service within the church.
 A list of widows was maintained for a specific purpose.
 It seems apparent that these women were drawn from the membership of the congregation since the elders knew them.
 Widows were to be "enrolled" after meeting specific requirements, including an age threshold and a history of devotion to godly works [1 TIMOTHY 5:9].

-While it might be possible to guess a lady's age, only through observation, only with observation for an extended period could the elders know her devotion to caring for the needs of the congregation.
+Even though it is possible to guess a woman's age, how would the elders know her devotion to caring for the needs of the congregation without knowing her.
 The evidence assumed throughout the New Testament is that there were lists of those who were members and that these lists were kept current.